outworkers/phantom/README.md

 ================================================================
 <a href="#table-of-contents">back to top</a>

-Based on the above list of columns, com.websudos.phantom supports CQL 3 modify operations for CQL 3 collections: ```list, set, map```.
+Based on the above list of columns, phantom supports CQL 3 modify operations for CQL 3 collections: ```list, set, map```.
 All operators will be available in an update query, specifically:

 ```ExampleRecord.update.where(_.id eqs someId).modify(_.someList $OPERATOR $args).future()```.